 3. Previously completed fewer than 26 credits; students who have acquired 26 or more credits must complete the required number of courses to bring their total to the 30 credits required for the OSSD.

-4. Is an active student with Kanata Academy International and has completed at least one credit.
+4. Is an active student with Kanata Academy Online and has completed at least one credit.

-5. Requested and received an official assessment of diploma requirements from the Kanata Academy International Guidance Counselor showing completion of the following four Gr.
+5. Requested and received an official assessment of diploma requirements from the Kanata Academy Online Guidance Counselor showing completion of the following four Gr.
 11-12 compulsory credits: